 Cold or ice can be use in different forms: gel packs, ice packs, ice baths, or ice message.
 A bag of frozen peas also works just as well.
 It is most effect used for short periods of time, 10 - 15 minutes, multiple times during the day.
 It is important not to place ice directly on the skin or leave for longer than 20 minutes to avoid any risks of skin damage.

 While some people love to use ice to control pain, it is NOT for everyone.
 Clients with arthritis often feel very stiff after using ice packs.
 Diabetics with any type of neuropathy will not tolerate the cold temperatures and will find it very uncomfortable.
 Ice packs are also not the best option for those with poor circulation.

 If you find ice helpful in managing pain and swelling, then great!
-But if your symptoms continue past 48 hours you may want to see a professional for care to avoid any further injury or chronic pain.
+But if your symptoms continue past 48 hours you need to see a professional for care to avoid any further injury or chronic pain.
 I promise, I have learned more from PT school and 20 years of practice than "Just put some ice on it!"

 Every week I hear many patients ask us the same question: “how can I keep active even